ComposioHQ/composio/examples/swe/Readme.md

 1. set your github token in environment GITHUB_ACCESS_TOKEN=""
-2. set a github repo, that you want to solve issue from HARD_CODED_REPO_NAME=""
-3. Install Docker, then start Docker locally.
+2. Install Docker, then start Docker locally.
-4. Run `docker pull sweagent/swe-agent:latest`
+3. Run `docker pull sweagent/swe-agent:latest`
-5. Work with your virtual-env and install dependencies
+4. Work with your virtual-env and install dependencies
-6. run `python ~/composio_sdk/examples/swe/try-swe.py`
+5. run `python ~/composio_sdk/examples/swe/try-swe.py`
-7. change the issue according to your task / or anything you want to fix -- give it a try 🚀🚀
+6. change the issue according to your task / or anything you want to fix -- give it a try 🚀🚀
-8. task description is given in file `cat ~/composio_sdk/examples/swe/task_config.yaml`
+7. task description is given in file `cat ~/composio_sdk/examples/swe/task_config.yaml`

 ## Docker Issues